alin00r/E-Shop-Website/README.md

 ## License

-This software is licensed under the MIT License © [Team 18](https://github.com/alin00r)
+This software is licensed under the MIT License © [AliNour](https://github.com/alin00r)